ImpregnableProgrammer/miscellaneous/my_arch_exploration.md

 dev_item.bandwidth      0
 dev_item.generation     0
 ```
 and take note of the `dev_item.total_bytes` value.
-This is the total size, in bytes, the file system, and notice how this is bigger from the product found above, and by exactly 32767 bytes.
+This is the total size, in bytes, the file system, and notice how this is bigger from the product found above, and by exactly 32767*512 bytes, or 32767 _sectors_.
 This is
 because the writable area for filesystem on the volume starts at sector 32768, _after_ the 32757 byte security header generated for the
 filesystem by `cryptsecret` when the filesystem was first generated and encrypted!
 Now, because of this, if the `/dev/mapper/root` device were to be mounted using `mount /dev/mapper/root /mnt`, or inspected using